Thank You Letter for a Gift: Notes, Cards and Messages

 Name the gift clearly

 Mention the specific gift early.
-The note feels more sincere when the giver can see that their choice was noticed.
+The note feels more sincere when the giver sees that their choice was noticed.

 See what to name

 Thank you for the [Gift].
-It was such a thoughtful choice, and I really appreciated receiving it for [Occasion].
+It was a thoughtful choice, and I appreciated receiving it for [Occasion].

 Say how you will use or remember it

-A gift note becomes warmer when you explain what the present will do, where it will go or what moment it will remind you of.
+A gift note feels warmer when you explain how you will use the present, where it will go, or which moment it will remind you of.

 See the effect

-I have already placed it in [Room / Place], and it makes me think of the lovely time we spent together.
+I’ve already placed it in [Room / Place], and it makes me think of the time we spent together.

 Match the warmth to the relationship

 A gift from a close friend can carry more emotion.
-A business gift, distant relative or formal gesture usually needs cleaner wording.
+For a business gift, distant relative, or formal gesture, use simpler, more reserved wording.

 See the tone shift

 Close friend: It felt exactly like something you would choose.
-Professional contact: I appreciated the thoughtful gesture.
+Professional contact: I appreciated your thoughtful gesture.

 Keep money gifts graceful

-When thanking someone for money or a gift card, focus on usefulness and appreciation.
-Do not make the amount feel awkward.
+When thanking someone for money or a gift card, focus on its usefulness and your appreciation.
+Do not let the amount become the focus of the note.

 See how to phrase it

-Your generous gift will help with [Purpose], and I am grateful for the thought and support behind it.
+Your generous gift will help with [Purpose], and I’m grateful for the thought and support behind it.

 Close without overdoing it

 The closing should fit the size of the gift and the relationship.
-A simple line often feels more genuine than heavy gratitude.
+A simple line often feels more genuine than an overly emotional one.

 See the closing

 Thank you again for thinking of me.
-I will enjoy it and remember your kindness whenever I use it.
+I’ll enjoy it and remember your kindness whenever I use it.

 What Makes a Gift Thank-You Note Feel Sincere